GSA/digitalgov.gov/content/resources/how-to-prevent-security-certificates-from-expiring-during-shutdown.md

 - Use of a revoked certiﬁcate
 - Insecure certiﬁcate signature (MD2 or MD5 or SHA-1 [for new certificates])
 - Insecure key

-Yes!
-You should definitely talk to your IT department about moving in the direction of auto-renewing your certificates.
-The best method is to use the free, open-source tool “[Let’s Encrypt](https://letsencrypt.org/)”.
-Once implemented on your server, it auto-renews your certificate every three months — for free.

 At the GSA, we use a free, open-source option called “[Let’s Encrypt](https://letsencrypt.org/)”.
 Once implemented on your server, it auto-renews your certificate every three months.
 And if you host your government site on [cloud.gov](https://cloud.gov/), [search.gov](https://search.gov/) or [federalist.18f.gov](https://federalist.18f.gov/), your certificates will automatically renewed.